 - Living as a deeply flawed person ― nevertheless, being confident everything will turn out all right.

 - The knowing that obstacles are high ― nevertheless, believing in life’s journey and one’s ability to keep going.

-This all takes serious effort ― not easy but meaningful and attractive, especially in a complex reality.
+This is mental growth.
+It can take serious effort ― not easy but meaningful and attractive, especially in a complex reality.